 Asparagus is good, but do you know what is even better?
 Roasted or grilled asparagus.

 To do this, just gently toss the asparagus spears with olive oil and a little salt and pepper, then cook until just tender.
 If you are grilling your steaks, the asparagus can grill right beside them, and should be done in 4-7 minutes (depending on the heat of your grill).
 To roast, cook them in a 425 degree F oven on a foil-lined baking sheet until tender, about 10 minutes.

 Speaking of the steak, show it a little love too!
 Rub it with your favorite steak seasoning, fresh garlic, or seasoned salt before cooking.

 Some people like a nice, thick filet mignon steak, and who can blame them!
 But those in the know usually go for tournedos of beef, which are simply beef tenderloin cut into thick slices about 3/4- to 1-inch thick.
 What's the difference, you ask?
 Tournedos are nice in that they cook faster than a thick piece of filet, but the main reason is that you have more surface area for your seasoning, and more area to brown on the grill.
 This equates to extra flavor in every bite.

 No crab or not a fan of crab?
 Shrimp are good too.
 Oscar's nothing if not versatile.

 If all of this sounds sublime, but maybe a little bit more work than you were hoping for, all is NOT lost.
 Try the runner-up, Lobster Colorado.
 This one is simply filet mignon wrapped in bacon, then topped with buttered lobster, and finished with a quick brown butter sauce.
+See?
+Easy!